makerspace/makeradmin/README.md

 ### System tests/integration tests that requires a running installation

 Systests are written in python and the sources for the systests are in the api/src/systest directory (because it shares a lot of code with the api unittests).
 There are tests using the api as well as selenium tests.
-Those tests are also run in travis.
+Those tests are also run in Github actions.

 You can run the tests in test containers using a one off db with: